Generalized-Hydrodynamic approach to Inhomogeneous Quenches: Correlations, Entanglement and Quantum Effects: Quantum Fluctuations around Inhomogeneous Backgrounds

 Here, however, we are not interested in the exact microscopic dynamics of $n_{x,t} (k)$.
 Instead, we interpret $n_{x,t} (k)$ as a coarse grained (or semiclassical) slowly varying distribution function in position and momentum, very much like $\rho_{x,t}(k)$ in Eq.~\eqref{eq:continuity}.
 In fact, the evolution equation \eqref{eq:Wfevolution} is nothing but the GHD equation in the presence of a slowly varying harmonic potential~\cite{doyon2017anote}.
 We remark that such a coarse grained interpretation of the Wigner function has been extensively used to characterise the semiclassical regime of Fermi gases in 1D~\cite{bettelheim2006orthogonality,bettelheim2011universal,bettelheim2012quantum}.

 Our goal here is to simplify \eqref{eq:Wfevolution} by using the structure of the initial state.
-To this end we observe that our initial state (the ground state in the harmonic trap with $\omega(t)=\omega_0$), is a particular example of \emph{zero-entropy} state~\cite{doyon2017large}.
+To this end we observe that our initial state (the ground state in the harmonic trap with $\omega(t)=\omega_0$), is a particular example of \emph{zero-entropy} state, namely, it has zero entropy density (such expression was first introduced in \cite{doyon2017large}).
 Those are states whose Wigner function (in the semiclassical limit) reduces to a characteristic function, parametrised by a curve $\Gamma_t$ (the \emph{Fermi contour})

-Locally, they look like \emph{split Fermi seas}~\cite{fokkema2014split,eliens2016general,vlijm2016correlations}, labelled by a finite number of Fermi points $\{ k_a \}_{a=1,\cdots, 2Q}$.
+Locally, they look like \emph{split Fermi seas}~\cite{fokkema2014split,eliens2016general,vlijm2016correlations}, labelled by a finite number of Fermi points $\{ k_a \}_{a=1,\cdots, 2Q}$ (see Fig.~\ref{fig:wigner}).
 Importantly, since entropy is conserved at the hydrodynamic level, these states remain zero-entropy states under GHD evolution.
+Note also, in connection to Sec.~\ref{sec:v}, that evolution from such states would give zero entanglement entropy within the quasi-particle picture (which captures \emph{linear} growth only).
+However, they still display a sublinear growth of entanglement entropy that can be exactly accessed with the method reviewed in the present section~\cite{ruggiero2021quantum}.

 When evolving from zero entropy states the dynamics of the Wigner function is encoded in that of the contour $\Gamma_t$, or, equivalently, in that of the Fermi points.
 Therefore the evolution of $n_{x,t} (k)$ can be described in terms of the $2Q$ evolution equations of the Fermi points $\{ k_a\}_{a=1,\cdots, 2Q}$, which take the form of Burgers equations~\cite{abanov2005hydrodynamics}